 Two Million Consumers Affected By Judge Kenneth M. Karas’ Landmark Ruling

-United States District Judge Kenneth M. Karas has granted national class certification in the lawsuit against Gerber Life Insurance Company, allowing plaintiffs who purchased Gerber’s Grow-Up Plan and College Plan to proceed collectively with their claims.
+United States District Judge Kenneth M. Karas has granted national class action certification in the lawsuit against Gerber Life Insurance Company, allowing plaintiffs who purchased Gerber’s Grow-Up Plan and College Plan to proceed collectively with their claims.
 Judge Karas’ landmark ruling was delivered by phone on September 27, 2024, and represents a significant victory for consumers who allege they were intentionally misled by deceptive marketing practices.

 Filed by class representatives Emilie Norman and Josephine Loguidice, the lawsuit cites fraudulent advertising and misrepresentation by Gerber Life, and seeks damages for all individuals who purchased the Grow-Up Plan or College Plan between April 25, 2014 and October 21, 2021.